Reselling the right to reside on different contractual basis

 By way of example a unit previously sold freehold may be offered for resale on a leasehold contract or a unit previously held on a full capital appreciation may be offered on a non-capital appreciation contract to a new resident.

-When a former resident identifies an intention to resell their accommodation unit on a different contractual basis to that which they hold on the unit they should question on what basis their exit entitlement will be paid.
+When a former resident identifies an intention to resell the right to reside in an accommodation unit on a different contractual basis to that which they hold on the unit they should question on what basis their exit entitlement will be paid.
 The former resident should insist that their exit entitlement is based on the unit’s value if it were to be sold on the same contractual basis on which they acquired it.

 If an agreement cannot be reached with the scheme operator the former resident is advised to insist that the scheme operator obtains a valuation (on the same contractual basis that the former resident acquired the right to reside) as set out in Section 60 (2) of the Retirement Villages Act.